Tasting Room Hours

 "*" indicates required fields

 Sky River Mead is an award-winning woman-owned winery.
 Proud to be one of the older wineries in Washington, it began in the rugged foothills of the Cascade Mountains.
 The winery was bonded in 1997, debuted its first bottle in 1999.
 In 2012, we moved to the Woodinville Winery District.
-Our new tasting room has event space with artist gallery, a patio area, expansive picnic area, and evolving gardens with beehives on display.
+Our tasting room has event space with artist gallery, a patio area, expansive picnic area, and evolving gardens.
 Come experience the Nectar of the Gods at Sky River Mead.
 Sláinte!

 From start to finish, Sky River Mead produces meads with some of the purest and greenest ingredients in the world today.
 While there are numerous organizations that certify grape wineries and vineyards as sustainable, there aren’t such certifications for meaderies.
 So, we thought we’d share our practices.